yamagata-developers-society/blog/src/content/build-darkmode-switch.md

 Let's learn how to build a darkmode switch using localstorage, React and React Hooks.

-If you missed my last article, please be sure to check out <a href="/blog/react-hooks-slide-in-modal">How to build a slide-in modal with React Hooks</a>.
+If you missed my last article, please be sure to check out <a href="/blog/react-hooks-slide-in-modal">How to Build a React Hooks Slide In Modal</a>.

 ## What we're building